multiplexd/s6-packaging/README.md

 * s6-dns 2.2.0.0
 * s6-networking 2.3.0.1 (without TLS support)

+## Upgrade notes

+* execline 2.3.0.1-2: updating to this version from previous versions requires rebuilding other packages which depend on execline such as s6 and s6-rc as the directory containing the execline binaries has changed.

 ## Build instructions

 The _devscripts_, _quilt_, _debhelper_ and _wget_ packages are required by the